 - rapid pulse

 At this stage, you can usually take immediate steps to recover.
-You might eat 15 grams of a quick-acting carbohydrate, such as some glucose tablets or high-sugar options like fruit juice, raisins, honey, or candy.
+You might eat 15 grams of a quick acting carbohydrate, such as some glucose tablets or high-sugar options like fruit juice, raisins, honey, or candy.
 The idea is to give insulin something to work with, which will help stabilize your blood sugar and reduce symptoms.
-If you feel better within 15 minutes or so, you’re likely on your way to a full recovery.
-If not, you would continue to treat with 15 grams of carbohydrate until your blood sugar is up, and then be sure to eat a meal.
+If you feel better within 15 minutes, you’re likely on your way to a full recovery.
+If not, you would continue to treat with 15 grams of carbohydrate until your blood sugar is up and then be sure to eat a meal.